-Please make time to read with your child.
-It is very valuable to share a book together as well as having children read their ‘take-home’ book to you.
+Home reading packs include a “Just Right” book and word lists, tasks and games.
+It is valuable to share a book together, as well as having children read their ‘take-home’ books to their family and friends.

-Reading for relaxation and enjoyment can form part of a bedtime routine.
-Talk about the book before, during and after reading.
+Reading for relaxation and enjoyment can form part of an excellent bedtime routine.
+It is important to talk about the book before, during and after reading.
 Identify the characters, discuss any problems faced by the characters and how the problem was solved.
 Make predictions (during the reading of the book) about what might happen next.
 At the end of the reading, retell a funny or sad part in the story.

 On- Line Learning and Digital Technologies

-Children will access Mathletics, Sunshine on Line, Reading Eggs and more at school.
+Children will access Essential Assessment, Mathletics, Sunshine on Line, Reading Eggs, Study Ladder and other digital and multimodal programs at school.
 These can also be accessed at home.

-Develop safe habits now and have children use technology in a family space NOT IN THEIR BEDROOM.
-If you develop these expectations at a young age it will be much easier to maintain as they get older.
+We encourage and develop safe habits now and recommend that children use technology in a family space NOT IN THEIR BEDROOM.
+If these expectations are set at a young age, it will be much easier to maintain students’ safety and mental wellbeing and they get older.

 Playing board games and card games as a family promotes co-operative skills, language skills, problem solving and quite often math skills as well.
 We will send home some suggested games and activities throughout the year and we hope that you will enjoy these!